120ml Is How Many Ounces

 Understanding this conversion is vital in many real-world scenarios.
 Here are a few examples:

 • Cooking and Baking: Many recipes, especially those from the United States, use ounces as a unit of measurement.
 If you're following a recipe that uses ounces but your measuring tools are in milliliters, you'll need this conversion to ensure accurate measurements.
-For example, a recipe might call for 4 ounces of milk, and knowing that 120 ml is approximately 4 ounces helps you measure the correct amount.
+Take this: a recipe might call for 4 ounces of milk, and knowing that 120 ml is approximately 4 ounces helps you measure the correct amount.

 • Medicine: Dosage instructions for some medications might be in milliliters or ounces.
 Being able to convert between these units is crucial for administering the correct dosage, ensuring patient safety.
 Always consult a healthcare professional for any questions regarding medication dosage.